 Control studies seek to compare a limited number of variables against a control group.
 That's why studying a living approach such as Spinning Babies will be a difficult endeavor in the typical university medical education setting.
 Let's change that.

-Some of these techniques may have been studied, its true.
-Its just that they may not have been used in the studies in the manner in which I present them.
+Some of these techniques have been studied, but not in the manner in which I present them.
 That will make the study findings less than useful to our purposes.
 One example of that is the Karaminia's study on pelvic rocking in the hands and knees position, see article in this section.

 If you are a medical researcher, doctor, student or midwife with an interest in doing research to advance Optimal Fetal Positioning, Maternal Positioning, and/or any of the Spinning Babies Principles or recommendations, please contact me.
 Let's discuss something that is doable within your study parameters.